nanoframework/nanoframework.github.io/articles/getting-started-guides/build-esp32.md

 4. Create a `./.vscode/tasks.json` from `/.vscode/tasks.TEMPLATE-ESP32.json`.

     For flashing the nanoCLR into the ESP32 or to erase the flash of the ESP32 you will need a `tasks.json` file.
 You can manually copy the template (`tasks.TEMPLATE-ESP32.json`) and then adjust the COM port and the varios paths with place holders (**!!mind the forward slashes!!**) to your needs.
 The Power Shell script `.\install-esp32-tools.ps1` will adjust the file for you if you used it.
-Use the paramter '-C COM6' to select COM6 for flashing the ESP32 DevKitC.
+Use the parameter '-C COM6' to select COM6 for flashing the ESP32 DevKitC.

 ```
 {